Miss Polonia: History

 In 2007, Miss World took away the franchise from Miss Polonia and returned it to the non-related national contest Miss Polski.
 Since then, the winners of Miss Polonia represent Poland in Miss Universe and the runner-ups represent Poland in Miss Europe, Miss International, Miss Earth and Miss Baltic Sea.
-Both the Miss Europe and the Miss Baltic Sea pageants get discontinued in 2007 and 2008 respectively and as a result the winners and runner-ups represent the country in Miss Universe, Miss International and Miss Earth.
+The Miss Europe and the Miss Baltic Sea pageants get discontinued in 2007 and 2008 respectively and as a result the winners and runners-up represent the country in Miss Universe, Miss International and Miss Earth.

 Since 2015, Miss Polonia lost franchises of Miss Earth and Miss International.
 Up to now it has only sent its winner to the Miss Universe pageant.

 In 2016 after 3 years break, Miss Polonia pageant is back and new titleholder will be selected in October.
 Winner will represent Poland in Miss Universe 2016.

 In 2018 the Miss Polonia is officially owning the franchise of Miss Universe, Miss World and Miss Grand International.

 In 2019 Miss Polonia franchised the Miss Intercontinental pageant and relinquished its franchise for Miss Universe, after that, the Miss Universe franchise went to Miss Polski.

 In 2020, Miss Polonia franchised the Miss Charm license.

 After 7 years, Miss Polonia holds the Miss Earth franchise in 2022.

+After 6 years, Miss Polonia holds the Miss Universe franchise in 2025.